Appliance hub

 power and control problems

-Start with AC, then compare 8 related code pages in this cluster.
+Start with AE, then compare 8 related code pages in this cluster.

 leak and overflow problems